Some general information you might find useful:

 • Tap water is safe to drink all across the country, feel free to bring your reusable water bottle and fill it wherever.
 In special cases some water might not be drinkable, but there will always be a sign above the tap.

-• If you want to exchange money or withdraw it from an ATM, beware of ATMs and money changers that offer unfavorable exchange rates (personally I only withdraw from ATMs of big well-known banks – Raiffeisen, Airbank, Česká spořitelna, Komerční banka, ČSOB is safe, avoid all others)
+• If you want to exchange money or withdraw it from an ATM, beware of ATMs and money changers that offer unfavourable exchange rates (personally I only withdraw from ATMs of big well-known banks – Raiffeisen, Airbank, Česká spořitelna, Komerční banka, ČSOB is safe, avoid all others)

 • It’s always best to check currency exchange rates.
 Check Google reviews or ask locals where to exchange money.
 Never exchange money on the street.